-16 Contingent assets and liabilities
+15 Contingent assets and liabilities

-The Board is not aware of the existence of any contingent assets.
+The Board is not aware of the existence of any contingent assets or contingent liabilities.
 At the time of this report the outcomes of any pending legal cases are not known and the effects are not quantifiable.